Oracso/Oracso/README.md

 The majority of my code is written in Swift, as it enables me to combine complex functionality and logic that seamlessly integrate with a practical and engaging UI.

-I've solved challenges by optimising and automating processes to enhance productivity and by analysing and structuring complex data for informed decision-making, all facilitated by an intuitive UI that engages clientele.
+Through the optimisation and automation of processes for increased productivity, coupled with the analysis and structuring of complex data to facilitate informed decision-making, I develop concise and sustainable strategies that address business needs whilst incorporating intuitive UI to engage clientele.

 If you are a <ins>recruiter</ins> or an <ins>employer</ins>, please reach out, I enjoy speaking to people and working on interesting projects :)